-If you have received a winding up petition, stopping the effects of the petition urgently are of paramount importance if your organisation is to survive or if you are to control its orderly wind down.
+If you have received a winding up petition, stopping the effects of the petition urgently are of paramount importance if your charity or not-for-profit organisation is to survive or if you are to control its orderly wind down.

 There are several ways to stop a winding up petition:

 - Pay off the petition debt either in one lump sum or over an agreed and very short period of time

 - Seek to enter into a Company Voluntary Arrangement (CVA)

 - Seek to place your organisation into Administration

 The financial position of your organisation together with your desires will dictate what can be done.
 If your organisation has a future then paying off the petition debt, entering into a CVA or entering Administration will be the solution.
 Where your organisation has reached the end of the road and you want to be in control of conducting an orderly wind down of its affairs then placing it into voluntary liquidation will be the solution.